transamerica-automation-practice/git-prac1/README.md

 # If you can read this then you have successfully cloned the repository.

-Hi, I'm making a change
+Hi, I'm making a change #2
-Change #2
+Making a change.